Colloquial Welsh morphology: Adjectives

 Adjectives normally follow the noun they qualify, while a few, such as hen, pob, annwyl, and holl ("old", "every", "dear", "whole") precede it.
 For the most part, adjectives are uninflected, though there are a few with distinct masculine/feminine or singular/plural forms.
 After feminine singular nouns, adjectives receive the soft mutation.

 Adjective comparison in Welsh is fairly similar to the English system.
 Adjectives with one or two syllables receive the endings -ach "-er" and -a(f) "-est", which change final b, d, g into p, t, c by provection, e. g. teg "fair", tecach "fairer", teca(f) "fairest".
 Adjectives with two or more syllables use the words mwy "more" and mwya "most", e. g. teimladwy "sensitive", mwy teimladwy "more sensitive", mwya teimladwy "most sensitive".
 Adjectives with two syllables can go either way.

-There is an additional degree of comparison, the equative, meaning "as ... as ...".
+There is an additional degree of comparison, the equative, meaning "as ... as ...", e. g. cymaint â choeden "as big as a tree", where cymaint is the equative form of mawr "big, great, much".